music-suite/music-suite/docs/src/User-Guide.md

 ppar [c,e,g] |> ppar [d,f,a] |> ppar [e,g,b] |> ppar [c,e,g]
 ```

-> Note: To prevents notes from being merged into chords we must *explicitly* put them in separate parts.
+To prevents notes from being merged into chords we must *explicitly* put them in separate parts.
 The `</>` and `rcat` combinators is a simple way of doing this.

-Instead of using `delay` we can use `rest`.
+To create space in our scores we can use `rest`.
 Rests are empty placeholders which take up space when using sequential composition but do not show up in the final score:

 ```music+haskell
 times 4 (accentAll g|*2 |> rest |> pseq [d,d]|/2)|/8
 ```

+Rests can be stretched and delayed just like notes.

 Any note that crosses a barline will be notated using ties: